 The mission of the WSSC Water Energy Management Program is to support environmental stewardship and efficient procurement practices that are strategic priorities.
-Due to the high cost and environmental impacts of energy demand and consumption, energy management is critical to WSSC Water performing at the highest levels of service in these areas.
+Due to the high cost and environmental impacts of energy demand and consumption, energy management is critical to WSSC Water performing at the highest service levels in these areas.
 Wind, solar and hydropower are just a few of the technologies WSSC Water employs for energy efficiency during the water filtration and treatment processes.

 - WSSC Water has adopted a greenhouse gas (GHG) emission reduction goal.
 This goal will reduce emissions 10 percent every five years through 2050 for a total reduction of 80 percent (below the baseline year of 2005).
-Over the past 10 years, WSSC Water's diverse energy management program has provided overall annual cost savings of \$3.5 - 4 million. - Solar energy is providing green power at two of WSSC Water's Water Resource Recovery Facilities and one site in rural Maryland.
+Over the past 10 years, WSSC Water's diverse energy management program has provided overall annual cost savings of \$3.5 - 4 million. - Solar energy is providing green power at two of WSSC Water's water resource recovery facilities and one site in rural Maryland.
 Another two solar sites in Prince George's County are being developed. - Electricity generated by the Sandy Ridge wind farm in southwestern Pennsylvania accounts for approximately 70,000 megawatt (MW) hours of power per year (one third of our total annual consumption).
-This use of wind power contributes to the reduction of greenhouse gases released into the Washington area by 35,000 tons per year.
-It is the equivalent of taking 100,000 cars off the Capital Beltway.
+This wind power reduces greenhouse gases released into the Washington area by 35,000 tons per year, the equivalent of taking 100,000 cars off the Capital Beltway.